-Farris Groth is a Senior Marketing Coordinator with GFF, Inc
+Farris Groth is a Marketing Leader with GFF, Inc

 Furniture for church facilities has shifted in recent years.
 Here are the trends we are excited about!

 1 MAXIMUM FLEXIBILITY: especially in Worship rooms.
 This supports a bigger trend toward smaller, more intimate room sizing with flat floors to accommodate not only Worship but also dinners, guest lectures, etc. The key to flexible, moveable seating is confirming how many chairs the room can accommodate and plan for nearby storage that is sized to hold at least half the chairs when the room is utilized for other events.

 2 CASUAL OUTDOOR SEATING: Casual, comfortable options (combined with shade if you live in Texas) are key to promoting use of outdoor seating areas.
 Options can range from lounge chairs, to rocking chairs, to picnic tables!
 We have also integrated stone-like benches into landscape areas for a very organic, natural look.

 3 VARIETY IS KEY!
 For Commons and Gathering Areas, the formal feeling of an entry hall has given way to living room and coffee bar arrangements with a variety of furnishings for varying age groups and accessibility needs.
 Often, it’s a blend of comfortable upholstered lounge seating mixed with high-top tables and stools.
 Taller seating arrangements are wonderful for encouraging conversation because other people can walk up and join the group while standing without feeling like they are “hovering” over those who are seated.